FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 ## Classification of a scanned liver section:

+1. Prerequisite:
-1. Prerequisite: Scanned liver slide stained with Masson's trichrome and cut into tiles:
+Scanned liver slide stained with Masson's trichrome and cut into tiles:
-.. * Higher resolution tiles (0.44 mm/px, 299x299 px², for ballooning, inflammation and steatosis)
+* Higher resolution tiles (0.44 mm/px, 299x299 px², for ballooning, inflammation and steatosis)
-...* Placed under: ./classification_data/<exp_no>/tiles/tiles/
+(Placed under: ./classification_data/<exp_no>/tiles/tiles/)

-..* Lower resolution tiles (1.32 mm/px, 299x299 px², for fibrosis)
+* Lower resolution tiles (1.32 mm/px, 299x299 px², for fibrosis)
-...* Placed under: ./classification_data/<exp_no>/big_tiles/tiles/
+(Placed under: ./classification_data/<exp_no>/big_tiles/tiles/)

 <exp_no> is your experiment id.